Man Group shares retreat as inflows slow and margins narrow

 The continued volatile market environment, fueled by a debt default by Argentina for the second time in 12 years, also helped pressure Man stock.

-At 0853 GMT, the shares were trading down 4.3 percent, extending a decline from a more than 12-month peak set earlier this week, against a 1.3 percent fall in the FTSE midcap 250 Index.
+At 0853 GMT, the shares were trading down 4.3 percent, extending a decline from a more than 12-month peak set earlier this week, against a 1.3 percent fall in the FTSE midcap 250 Index .FTMC.
 The shares had risen 40 percent in the first half of 2014.

 LESS MONEY